The information security industry is full of jargon, but luckily most terms only crop up when you’re dealing with specific, technical topics.

-Likewise, although an organisation that loses a hard drive containing encrypted data has technically suffered a data breach (the file is no longer available), it’s not a breach in the way most people would understand the word, because the information’s confidentiality remains intact.
+Likewise, say an organisation loses a hard drive containing encrypted data.
+This is technically a data breach, because the file is no longer available, but it’s not a breach in the way most people would understand the word, because the information’s confidentiality remains intact.

 It would therefore be appropriate to consider it a security incident.